httpie/cli/README.rst

 In addition to crafting structured `JSON`_ and `forms`_ requests with the `request items`_ syntax, you can provide a raw request body that will be sent without further processing.
-These two approaches specifying request data (i.e., structured and raw) cannot be combined.
+These two approaches for specifying request data (i.e., structured and raw) cannot be combined.

 There’re three methods for passing raw request data: piping via ``stdin``,